AFitzy17/airline-fleetmanager/README.md

 - Add, update and delete an Airline to an Airline collection.
 - Add, update and delete an aircraft in an Airline's fleet.
 - Can list aircraft, airlines and aircraft belonging to a fleet.
+- Save and Load your aircraft, airlines and airline fleets.

 More features to come, including a change to how you add objects to a collection.